RicardoMBorges/photo2Struct/README.md

     macOS: Miniconda3 macOS 64-bit or ARM64 (depending on your chip)

     Linux: Miniconda3 Linux 64-bit

+#### Even with Anaconda installed (which defaults to Python 3.13), you can manually create a working environment like this:

+conda create -n photo2struct_rdkit python=3.9 -y
+conda activate photo2struct_rdkit
+conda install -c conda-forge rdkit streamlit pandas py3Dmol -y

 3. Clone this repository: (or Download the .zip file)